Last Updated on January 10, 2023

 We’ve mentioned that road before when sharing our favorite North Carolina road trips.

 While it’s technically a roadside waterfall, you’ll still need to park your car across the winding road from it.
 Green Mountain Creek Falls flows above a bend in the road and continues under it.

 However, only the above view is easy to reach and see.

 For these waterfalls near Asheville, we’ve indicated trail length along with driving distances from the aforementioned three destinations.

 NOTE: Catawba Falls will be closed from May 2, 2022 until Spring 2023 for trail improvements

 27 miles from Asheville (31 minutes)

 Trail length: 3 miles round trip

-Catawba Falls is a three-tiered waterfall on the eastern end of our guide, but absolutely breathtaking and worthy of a spot here!
-This 100-foot waterfall is reachable after a 1.5-mile trek through moss-covered, shady forest.
+This 100-foot waterfall is reachable after a 1.5-mile trek through a moss-covered, shady forest.

 Stone foundation remnants of a former power dam serve as additional highlights along the hike.
 We find these beautiful falls a cool escape from the heat of summer, but the falls are wonderful throughout much of the year.